KoroB14/DVP_to_FT/README.md

 # Camera capture module
 When configuration is done and start_stream signal set by the main FSM, the module waits for VSYNC falling edge and then captures pixel data from the camera by parallel DVP interface.
 If grayscale mode has been selected, the module converts RGB565 -> RGB888 -> 8-bit grayscale using simple pipeline.
 Otherwise, pixel data is written straight to the FIFO.
-A line counter value is pushed to the FIFO before each image line.

 # Main FSM
 The main FSM module handles the following commands from the PC: